 The campaign integrates several components, including TV and outdoor advertising, grassroots outreach, and media relations.
 It is meant to complement, not replace, the efforts of state and local governments and agencies to engineer and build safer streets and sidewalks, enforce laws, and train better drivers, bicyclists, and pedestrians.

 Even One Death Is Too Many

 Nationwide Facts (2017)

-Pedestrians and bicyclists made up 31% of the 223 traffic fatalities in the Washington region in 2020.
+Pedestrians and bicyclists made up 28 percent of the 243 traffic fatalities in the Washington region in 2020.
 View the Spring 2021 Fact Sheet.

-Pedestrian and bicyclist fatalities in the Baltimore region accounted for 50% of the pedestrian and bicyclist fatalities in the state in 2018.
+Pedestrian fatalities in the Baltimore region accounted for 49% of the pedestrian fatalities in the state in 2019.

 Look Alive public awareness efforts are conducted in conjunction with increased law enforcement "waves" in which local police put an added emphasis on enforcing traffic safety laws to protect people walking and biking.
 This multi-pronged strategy has been shown to compound public safety campaign results and positively affect behavior.

 Look Alive conducts pre- and post-campaign surveys to measure awareness and attitudes among drivers, cyclists, and pedestrians.
 Detailed post-campaign reporting also includes impressions and engagement via paid media, donated media, news coverage, digital efforts, and outreach.